waveform80/pisense/docs/monitor.rst

 .. literalinclude:: examples/hygrometer.py
     :caption:

-The one other subtle adjustment is in the caption.
+The one other subtle change is in the caption.
 We can't fit "100" on our display; it's too wide (this wasn't a problem for the thermometer where we clamped the temperature range from 0°C to 50°C; if you guessed this was for simplicity, you were right!).
 Instead, whenever the humidity is >99% we display